-Obviously, at a mid-range price, Razer DeathAdder and Logitech G502 are two gaming mouse products on equal terms with each other.
+At a mid-range price, Razer DeathAdder and Logitech G502 are two gaming mouse picks on equal terms.
 So that will make it even harder when you want to buy a new gaming mouse for your setup.

-I personally owned both of them, so let’s look at the side-by-side specs comparison table below, to see the difference between them, and then I will share with you how exactly I feel about each one and Which one to buy Razer DeathAdder or Logitech G502.
+I owned both of them.
+So let’s look at the side-by-side specs comparison table below to see the difference between them, and then I will share with you how exactly I feel about each one and which one to buy: Razer DeathAdder or Logitech G502.

 |RAZER DEATHADDER V2||LOGITECH G502 PROTEUS CORE|